Prompt Engineering at Runtime

 Before integrating Agent Commons into your app, make sure you meet the following requirements:

-- Basic understanding of GenAI concepts: review the Enrich Your Mendix App with GenAI Capabilities page for foundational knowledge, and to familiarize yourself with GenAI Concepts.
+- Basic understanding of GenAI concepts: review the Enrich Your Mendix App with GenAI Capabilities page for foundational knowledge and to familiarize yourself with GenAI Concepts

-- Basic understanding of Mendix: knowledge of simple page building, microflow modeling, and domain model creation.
+- Basic understanding of Mendix: knowledge of simple page building, microflow modeling, and domain model creation

 Use Case

-This document shows you how to build a very simple user interface that allows users to generate descriptions for their products.
-By integrating Generative AI (GenAI), you can leverage a large language model (LLM) to create these descriptions based on a pre-configured prompt as part of an agent.
-This document also explains how you can integrate Agent Commons capabilities to your app and craft your first agent in the UI at runtime.
-In the interface, users can input the product name and specify the desired length of the description.
+This document also explains how you can integrate Agent Commons capabilities to your app and craft an agent in the UI at runtime.
+In the UI, users can input the product name and specify the desired length of the description.
 This input is dynamically inserted into a prompt previously created by an admin, which is then called.
 Users can then review the generated response.

-Integrate Agent Commons
+Integrating Agent Commons

 Agent Commons enables users to create powerful agents at runtime, enriching requests to an LLM with tools, knowledge bases, prompts and more.
 This example focuses mainly on prompt engineering at runtime.
-The following steps describe how you can add the capabilities to your app and navigation:

 -